5everin/3D-Model-Viewer/README.md

 So much of this I would have approached differently with the benefit of hindsight.

 It is fast and an example of what you can achieve graphically if you are stubborn enough using only VB.Net.
-It also shows that pixel shading and use of texture maps would be feasible performance wise.
+It also shows that pixel shading and the use of texture maps would be feasible performance wise.

 Quick feature list: